-Jacqueline has extensive experience in working with executives and businesses to turn vulnerabilities into strengths.
-Her 30-year career as a leader in the world’s largest technology companies focused specifically on building successful teams, accelerating growth and finding new routes to market.
+Jacqueline has spent her 30-year career as a leader in the world’s largest technology companies focused specifically on building successful teams, accelerating growth and finding new routes to market.
+She has extensive experience in working with executives and businesses to turn vulnerabilities into strengths.
 She now advises some of the most innovative brands in the market with board roles at Rightmove plc, Costain plc and FDM Group plc.
-In addition, she serves as the President of techUK, President of Digital Leaders and the co-chair of the Institute of Coding.
-She sits on the Government’s digital economy council and holds advisory positions at BigYGroup, accelerate-Her and the Girl Guiding Association.
+She has recently been appointed as Chair at Metapraxis and to the board at global enterprise software business IFS.
+She also serves as the President of techUK, President of Digital Leaders and the co-chair of the Institute of Coding.
+Jacqueline works with Government to advise on technology and security matters.
+Jacqueline is an advocate for diversity and inclusion and is passionate about redressing the gender balance.
+This informs where she places her support with advisory roles at accelerateHER and the Girl Guiding Association.

 Jacqueline is happily married to Roger Andrews.
 Between them they have three grown-up children, a baby grandson and a dog.
 Yoga and meditation is how she finds her balance.